 Personally, I prefer the curatorial wing which represents the bedrock of the Canadian Shield with overhanging and receding levels of sinuous curves.
 While the public wing symbolizes a receding glacier, with a large glass facia like melting ice.
 Take some time to wander around the outside and admire the architecture.

-The Canadian National Gallery of Art holds the worlds largest collection of Canadian art housed in a post-modern, Moshe Safdie designed structure.
+Next on our list of top things to do in Ottawa is the Canadian National Gallery of Art.
+The museum holds the world’s largest collection of Canadian art inside a post-modern, Moshe Safdie designed structure.
 If you’re pressed for time, skip the European and American Art and go straight for the Canadian collection on Level 1, it is impressive!

 Tieing with the Rideau Chapel for my favourite, was the incredible gallery wall of modern art in the Galerie Ash K. Prakash.
 Visit the Museum for free on Thursday nights between 5-8pm.